moves-rwth/storm/documentation/installation/troubleshooting.md

 # File an issue

 If you encounter problems when building (or using) Storm, feel free to [contact us](about.html#people-behind-storm).
 You may also open an issue on GitHub.
 In any case, please provide as much information on your problem as you possibly can.
-For example, when the build step](installation/documentation/ #building-storm-from-source) fails, please provide the output of `cmake` in the configuration step and information about your operating system, machine and so on.
+For example, when [the build step](installation.html#building-storm-from-source) fails, please provide the output of `cmake` in the configuration step and information about your operating system, machine and so on.